aditya18007/GPU_computing/Assignments/Assignment_2/README.md

 > 2048).
 Tabulate  CPU  and  GPU  (kernel  and  overall)  timing  results,  plot  speedups
 > (kernel and overall),  and report the`MSE` error in each case.

+**Note** : Most optimised approach explained here.

+* The idea is compute minimum distances of each pixel from edge in one kernel and compute SDT from those minimum distances in second kernel.
+* Edge pixels are computed on the CPU.
+We cannot have multiple pixels

 ## Part 2

 > How  will  you  modify  your  approach  to  use  constant  memory  instead  of  shared
 > memory?
 Explain why using constant memory instead of shared memory is a good/bad
 > choice in this case.

+**Note** : Done for the most optimised approach.